Do you ever get those moments when you just want to pack up and go on an adventure?

 After work on Friday we set off for Dorset.
 We were heading for a campsite just outside the small town of Wool, about 2 and a half hours away from Exmouth.
 It wasn’t long until we were pitching the tent at Primrose Farm Campsite.

 A short while and some confusion with tent poles we had a tent to sleep in.
-The campsite had fire pits which we could borrow to have our own fires so off we headed along the footpaths into the woods behind the campsite to search for kindling to start our fire.
+The campsite had fire pits which we could borrow to have our own fires.
+Off we headed along the footpaths into the woods behind the campsite to search for kindling to start our fire.
 While on our walk we came across a section of the woods which had pigs living on it.
 These pigs were there to help regenerate the land.
-After a short while of watching them , 3 curious little pigs came up to say hello.
+After a short while of watching them 3 curious little pigs came up to say hello.

-The rest of the evening was spent attempting to cook dinner on a gas hob without any oil (cider is an okay alternative if you were wondering!), and stargazing while sitting around a toasty fire.
+The rest of the evening was spent attempting to cook dinner on a gas hob without any oil (cider is an okay alternative if you were wondering!).
+Then stargazing while sitting around a toasty fire.